University of Mostar

-The University of Mostar (Sveučilište u Mostaru; Universitas Studiorum Mostariensis) is the largest public university located in Mostar, Bosnia and Herzegovina.
+The University of Mostar (Sveučilište u Mostaru; Universitas Studiorum Mostariensis) is a public university located in Mostar, Bosnia and Herzegovina.

-Previously it was called the University Džemal Bijedić of Mostar, named after a socialist politician Džemal Bijedić.

-The university has ten faculties and one Academy of Fine Arts, with 50 majors, 46 specialisations and 70 study groups.
-This makes the University of Mostar one of the most diverse universities in the country.
+The university has ten faculties and one Academy of Fine Arts, with 50 majors, 46 specializations and 70 study groups.

 History

-The roots of the university date back to 1895 when the Franciscan theological school was established.
-In 1950 Higher teacher-training school started with its work in Mostar.
-Then follows establishment of higher technical school in 1959, higher agricultural school in 1960, Departments of the Faculties of Law and Economics.
+Croatian nationalists claim the roots of the university date back to 1895 when the Franciscan theological school was established in the village of Široki Brijeg.

-The university was established in Mostar in 1977 and faculties and higher schools function further on as its part.
-From 1992 the Croatian language is the official language at the University of Mostar.
+The university was founded by Croatian nationalists in 1993 in Mostar and the Croatian language was made its official language.
 The University of Mostar is the only Croatian speaking university in Bosnia and Herzegovina, with around 1,000 employees.
 There are ten faculties, academy of fine arts, eight institutes and the student center within the university.

 The University of Mostar participates in Rectors' Conference of Bosnia and Herzegovina and it is also an associate member of the Croatian Rectors' Conference.
 The university seal shows the building of the Franciscan monastery.

-During the Bosnian War, at the end of 1992, the university was renamed as Sveučilište u Mostaru (the Croatian term for University), and adopted the Croatian language as official one.
-As the city became divided on ethnic lines, Bosniak professors left the university, and established a new one with the old name - the University Džemal Bijedić of Mostar.
-Since the buildings of the university were situated in western Mostar, under the control of the Croats, the new university used the old Yugoslav People's Army (JNA) barracks in eastern Mostar.
-The University Džemal Bijedić now maintains a campus in eastern Mostar.
+During the Bosnian War, between April 3, 1992, and May 9, 1993, the Croatian nationalists gradually, through illegal means, took over the campus of the University Džemal Bijedić of Mostar and forcibly established the University of Mostar as "Croats only" institution.
+Bosniak professors were fired and expelled to the parts of the city under control of Bosnian Army.
+Subsequently, campus buildings were used to imprison Bosnian Army soldiers and Bosniak citizens of Mostar.
+All assets of University Džemal Bijedić, including buildings, equipment, library funds, student dormitories and others, were taken away and given to University of Mostar.
+University of Mostar has never compensated University Džemal Bijedić for this theft.

 On 7 and 8 February 2019 University was the host of the Third Rector's Forum of the Southeastern Europe and Western Balkans which followed the first forum in Novi Sad, the second in Zagreb and preceded the fourth one in Podgorica.
 Representatives of over 30 institutions from the region attended the event.